Haja-andri/Tips-Backend/README.md

 The response will have the general worker info along with his newly created account details.

 ```
+	{
-	"Your profile has been deleted"
+		message: 'Your profile has been deleted'
+	}
 ```

 **In case of error,**